 Check out more alliteration examples in this video.

-Alliteration examples: Hip hop hooks
+An example of alliteration: Hip hop hooks

 Business and marketing make frequent use of alliteration words for the same reason as pop music: a catchy, rhythmic phrase or title is easy to remember, especially if set to music.
 Alliterative sounds set to music easily get stuck in people’s heads, which is exactly what both pop music and advertising and marketing are trying to achieve.
 Here are some famous brands with alliterative names.